linemanjs/lineman/README.md

 ## Getting started

-To get started, install lineman globally:
+To get started, install Lineman globally:

 ``` bash
 $ npm install -g lineman
 ```

-To create a new project, run the lineman binary where you'd like the project to go:
+To create a new project, run the `lineman` binary where you'd like the project to go:

 ``` bash
 $ lineman my-new-project
 ```

-This will create a new directory named "my-new-project" and copy Lineman's [archetypal project](https://github.com/testdouble/lineman/tree/master/archetype) in.
+This will create a new directory named "my-new-project" and copy in Lineman's [archetypal project](https://github.com/testdouble/lineman/tree/master/archetype).

 Your new project will, by default, have Lineman and [grunt-contrib](https://github.com/gruntjs/grunt-contrib) as development dependencies.
 To install them: